Jinzhe Qiushi 金哲秋拾

 Artist Bio:

-Cui Jinzhe, pen name Qiu Shi, painter, multidisciplinary artist whose practice includes drawing, painting, calligraphy, artist books, public art, and interdisciplinary practice.
+Cui Jinzhe, pen name Qiu Shi, painter, interdisciplinary artist whose practice is fundamentally based on painting, Chinese calligraphy, and writing.
 Jinzhe was born and raised in Dalian, China.
-She was obsessed with painting & drawing since her childhood.
+She was obsessed with drawing, singing and dancing since her early childhood.
 In 2008, Jinzhe came to Canada where her work has been focusing on self - enlightenment, community intervention and cultural integration.

 Jinzhe’s work has been exhibited nationally and internationally.
 Her art has been collected by Hemera Foundation, Xucun Art Museum, Edmonton Arts Council, City of Saskatoon, Wuyang Folk Painting Commune, Society of Northern Alberta Print-Artists, Dalian Polytechnic University, Edmonton Chinatown Chinese Library, and numerous private collectors from Canada, USA, and China.